 The Executive Council functions as the board of directors of the CBA.
 Its composition includes a councillor (senior executive) from:

-- Two representatives from the Foreign Bank Group (currently Citibank of Canada and Royal Bank of Scotland)
+- Two representatives from the Foreign Bank Group

 The CBA President also sits on the Executive Council.